kirkBurleson/kpg/README.md

 CHANGES:
 ========

-V.3:
+V.3:<br/>
-Minimum size changed from 8 to 1
+Minimum size changed from 8 to 1<br/>
-Maximum size removed
+Maximum size removed<br/>
-Significantly faster at sizes of 100k+
+Significantly faster at sizes of 100k+<br/>
 Supports size passed as a string. // kpg("20"), instead of kpg(20);

-V.2:
+V.2:<br/>
-Introduced passing a config object in javascript Introduced minimums for numbers, special chars, lower case, and upper case chars
+Introduced passing a config object in javascript<br/>
+Introduced minimums for numbers, special chars, lower case, and upper case chars<br/>